Body Fat Caliper Calculator

 Can I perform the skinfold measurement on myself?

-While possible for sites like the thigh or abdomen, it is difficult to get an accurate pinch test on the triceps or subscapular area by yourself.
-For the best body fat caliper results, it is recommended to have a partner take the measurements.
+While the thigh and abdomen are accessible, it is difficult to maintain the correct pinch technique on the triceps or subscapular area alone.
+For clinical-grade results, it is recommended to have a partner take the measurements to ensure the caliper is applied perpendicular to the skinfold.

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.